-- presence of the pest leading to determinations such as "present in all parts of the area", "present only in specified areas", etc. - absence of the pest leading to determinations such as "no pest records", "pest eradicated", "pest no longer present", etc. - transience of the pest leading to determinations such as "non-actionable incursion", "actionable incursion", and "outbreak under eradication".
+- presence of the pest leading to determinations such as "present in all parts of the country", "present in specified areas only", etc. - absence of the pest leading to determinations such as "no pest records", "pest eradicated", "pest no longer present", etc. - transience of the pest leading to determinations such as "non-actionable incursion", "actionable incursion", and "outbreak under eradication".